A Patronymic last name ends with -son or -sen and was coined as last name from a patronymic.

 What about Finland and Iceland?

 Finland is one of the Nordic countries together with the Scandinavian countries, but it is not part of Scandinavia, and has a very different language as well as a naming tradition.
-In Finland hereditary surnames have been used for many centuries.
+In parts of Finland (Savo) hereditary surnames have been used for many centuries, in the rest of Finland patronymic names and farm names were the custom.

 In Iceland the patronymic names are still used, and people do not have hereditary surnames.